Bundoora suburb profile

 Bundoora demographics

-Bundoora, located in Melbourne's northeastern suburbs, is a thriving community known for its educational institutions and family-friendly environment.
-With a population of 28,068 and a median age of 38, Bundoora attracts a diverse mix of residents, including families, students, and professionals.
-The suburb is home to La Trobe University and RMIT's Bundoora campus, making it a hub for education and research, which in turn draws students and academics from across the globe.
+Bundoora, located in Melbourne's northeastern suburbs, is a vibrant community known for its educational institutions and family-friendly environment.
+With a population of 28,068, Bundoora offers a balanced lifestyle with a median age of 38, reflecting a mix of young families, professionals, and long-term residents.
+The suburb is home to La Trobe University and RMIT's Bundoora campus, making it a hub for students and academics.

-The suburb's housing landscape is characterized by a strong sense of ownership, with 37.9% of properties owned outright and 33.5% owned with a mortgage.
-This reflects a stable community with many long-term residents.
-Rental properties account for 28.6% of the housing market, catering to students and young professionals seeking proximity to educational institutions and employment opportunities.
+The suburb's housing landscape is diverse, with a significant portion of properties owned outright (37.9%) or with a mortgage (33.5%), indicating a stable residential base.
+Rental properties account for 28.6% of the housing market, appealing to students and young professionals seeking proximity to educational facilities and employment opportunities.
+The median total household income of $1,668 per week suggests a comfortable standard of living for its residents.

 Bundoora infrastructure, key developments and investment opportunities